Splitting probabilities as optimal controllers of rare reactive events: Relationship between and

 We now consider the form of Equation \ref{eq:s2} when $D_A$ and $D_B$ are placed within regions $R_A$ and $R_B$, such that they form a smaller subset of the region where the system is committed to local minima with a probability of unity.
 For any $\mathbf{r}\in R_B \cap D_B'$, the probability to first hit the smaller domain $D_B$ rather than $D_A$ is going to be $\approx$ 1, since the system approaches a quasi-stationary state within basin $B$, or in other words, ergodically samples the basin $B$ before transitioning to $A$.
 Hence, we have:

 and a similar form for $\mathbf{r}\in R_A \cap D_A'$.
-The form above holds for all the left eigenvectors, and can be simplified further for the second left eigenvector by invoking separation of timescales.
-The timescales of $\tau_B$ a correspond to the relaxation timescales of the system within the metastable well $B$, and are multiple orders of magnitude faster than $\mu_2^{-1}$.
+The form above holds for all the left eigenvectors, and can be simplified further for the second left eigenvector by invoking separation of timescales. \revisionn{The timescales of $\tau_B$ for the system initiated within region $R_B \cap D_B'$} correspond to the relaxation timescales of the system within the metastable well $B$, and are multiple orders of magnitude faster than $\mu_2^{-1}$.
 Hence, $\mu_2 \tau_B \approx 0$, and Eq. \ref{eq:s3} simplifies to:

 The time-independence of the form above indicates that the values for the second left eigenfunction in region $\psi_2^L(\mathbf{r} \in R_B \cap D_B')$ is constrained to that of the eigenfunction within the boundaries $\psi_2^L(\mathbf{r} \in \partial D_B)$.
-Now, since $D_B$ is an artificial domain, it can be made infinitesimally such that it encompasses a single point.
-For this case, the value of the eigenfunction for $\mathbf{r} \in \partial D_B$ has be constant with values corresponding to that of the single point within $D_B$, since the eigenfunction is continuous and independent of the artificial domain $D_B$.
+Now, since $D_B$ is an artificial domain, it can be constructed such that it encompasses an infinitesimally small sphere.
+For this case, the value of the eigenfunction for $\mathbf{r} \in \partial D_B$ has be constant with values corresponding to that of the region within $D_B$, since the eigenfunction is continuous and independent of the artificial domain $D_B$.
 By Eq. \ref{eq:s4} this also implies that the second eigenvector is constant within the whole subdomain $R_B$ and (through the same arguments) $R_A$ .
 This form also validates the freedom in choosing the boundaries for solving the boundary value problem when $A$ and $B$ are metastable, since $D_A$ and $D_B$ can be defined arbitrarily as long as they are within $R_A$ and $R_B$.

 Denoting $a$ and $b$ as the constant value of $\psi^L_{2}$ within $R_A$ and $R_B$ respectively, and substituting it in Eq. \ref{eq:s2}, we have a solution for the whole domain:

 where we have invoked ergodicity of the system $\bar q_B (\mathbf{r}) + \bar q_A(\mathbf{r}) = 1$ to get the final form.
 A subtlety that we skipped over in going from Eq. \ref{eq:s2} to Eq. \ref{eq:s5} was neglecting the time dependence for regions $R_A'\cup R_B'$.
 The same separation of timescales argument made in Eq. \ref{eq:s4} can be obtained to neglect time-dependence in the whole domain.